pedro-moreira-ibm/bob_workshop_portugal/lab3.1/README.md

 https://api.us-south.watson-orchestrate.cloud.ibm.com/instances/xxxxxxxx
 ```

-### 4.3: Ask Bob to Configure the watsonx Orchestrate Environment
+### 4.3: Ask Bob to import the agent and tool to the watsonx Orchestrate Environment

 For simplicity in this workshop, you can provide the instance URL and API key directly in the prompt.